spacecloud-io/space-learn/content/Space Cloud/basics/rest-to-graphql.md

 All this in a single GraphQL request!!!

 This is what we call `endpoint chaining`.
-I leave it upto you to imagine the possiblities this unlocks.
+I leave it up to you to imagine the possibilities this unlocks.

 ## Next steps